credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/credible-doc-generator/README.md

 this approach for the generation of the documentation for your own projects.

 ## The templates used for the generation of this documentation
-This documentation is generated from these templates:
+This documentation generated from these templates:

 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.resource.ResourcesListMarkdownGenerator",